-One of the most amazing things about Ragdoll cats is their outstanding coat.
-It comes in a wide range of colors and patterns, but even more interesting is that the Ragdoll color progression and development are so fascinating to watch, regardless of the pattern.
+One of the most captivating things about Ragdoll cats is their magnificent coats.
+They come in a dazzling array of colors and patterns, but what’s even more mesmerizing is the way their coats develop and change over time, regardless of the pattern.

 Ragdoll’s color progression and development are impressive.
 To show you how much, we will walk you through the main changes in color that can be seen in a Ragdoll’s life.